Hearing Amplifiers Can Be a Great Alternative to Expensive Hearing Aids

 Without treatment, hearing loss is associated with a 30 – 40% faster decline in cognitive abilities like memory and concentration.
 Untreated hearing loss is also linked to increased stress, depression, hospitalization, and fall risk.

-But the high cost of hearing aids doesn’t always fit in an older adult’s budget.
+However, the high cost of hearing aids doesn't always fit into an older adult's budget.
 Medicare doesn’t cover hearing exams, hearing aids, or exams for fitting hearing aids.

-Hearing amplifiers are much less expensive because they aren’t regulated by the FDA.
+Hearing amplifiers are much less expensive because the FDA doesn’t regulate them.
 That means they aren’t required to meet specific technical or performance standards.
-That also means that some may work better than traditional hearing aids, but others are just a waste of money (like some found in drugstores).
+Some may work better than traditional hearing aids, but others are just a waste of money (like some found in drugstores).

-Another benefit of PSAPs is they can be purchased by anyone and don’t require referrals, custom molds, or expert fittings like traditional hearing aids would.
+Another benefit of PSAPs is that they can be purchased by anyone and don’t require referrals, custom molds, or expert fittings like traditional hearing aids.

 In the New York Times article, an audiologist from Johns Hopkins tested several hearing aid alternatives.

-During his testing, three PSAPs showed impressive results, but one requires a smartphone for use.
+Three PSAPs showed impressive results during his testing, but one requires a smartphone.
 Here are the two devices that don’t require a smartphone.

 $349 Soundworld Solutions CS50+